What are the day to day operations of this route?

 Do I have to pay for inventory or purchase product up front?

 The distributor is compensated based on product they purchase and sell from the bakery.
 Note: The distributor does not incur out of pocket expenses when purchasing the inventory.
 You are however responsible for any inventory that cannot be accounted for through your sales.
 As long as you run the business as it is designed to operate, you will not have any out of pocket expenses or losses.

 Who is responsible for damaged or out of date product?

 Flowers gives credit for stale and damaged product based on a percentage of the weekly sales.

 Yes, as an independent distributor you sign a distributor agreement that lays out the relationship between the parties, obligations of each party, and describes the distribution rights that the distributor owns.

 How many accounts does the route have and where is the warehouse located?

-Currently there are 32 accounts that include grocery stores, restaurants, and gas stations.
+Currently there are 36 accounts that include grocery stores, restaurants, gas stations, and schools.
 The location of the accounts and the warehouse will be disclosed upon execution of a Non-Disclosure Agreement.